Divyaansh313/hacky/.github/ISSUE_TEMPLATE/docs.md

 ---
 name: Docs
-about: A typo or to improve documentation?
-Use this
-title: ''
-labels: ''
-assignees: ''

----

----
-name: Docs
 about: Found a typo in docs?
 You can use this one!
 title: ''
 labels: '🚦 status: awaiting triage'